Mangalore Stock Exchange

-Mangalore stock exchange Limited (MGSE) was located in Mangalore, Karnataka, India.
+The Mangalore Stock Exchange Limited (MGSE) was a regional stock exchange located in Mangalore, Karnataka, India.
 It is under the ownership of Ministry of Finance, Government of India.
 It was incorporated on 31 July 1984 as a public limited company.
 The Exchange was recognised by the Central Government for an initial period of 5 years on 9 September 1985 under section 4 of the Securities Contracts (Regulation) Act, 1956 and later on the period of recognition was extended by one year, from 9 September 1990 to 8 September 1991.
 The last recognition was valid up to 8 September 2003.
 On 31 August 2004, SEBI decided to derecognize the Mangalore Stock Exchange.

 Chief Minister S.M.
-Krishna laid the foundation stone for the new building of the Mangalore Stock Exchange (MgSE) at Kulur on Sept 28, 2001.
+Krishna laid the foundation stone for the new building of the Mangalore Stock Exchange (MgSE) at Kulur on September 28, 2001.
 The MgSE has been granted 3 acre of land by the state government.